 Appropriately Uses Anti-Anxiety Medication

-This datapoint is an indication of the percentage of long-term patients which are prescribed antianxiety medication.
-These medications are typically used to treat patients suffering from anxiety or depression.
+This is the percent of patients prescribed antianxiety medications.
+These medications are commonly prescribed to residents suffering from anxiety and depression.

 Managing Depression Among Residents

 In Arbor Oaks Healthcare and Rehabilitation Center, 2.07% of Patients